arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 ```
 ## 4. Closing thoughts

-I am extremely happy that I've actually managed to do this task, even though it took me some time.
-I feel like I've actually flexed my python skills and learned a few new tricks.
+It's a great feeling to finally get that break-through, even though it's a bit bitter-sweet feeling, as I've came up with the resolution a week too late.
+I feel like I've actually learned a few new tricks
+and deepened my python & programming knowledge.
+That's also a good momentum to work on some new stuff and get even better.

-I hope my explanation helped you as well, see you in another deep dive!
+I hope that my explanation helped you as well, I am open to talking about it and see you in another tech dive!